House completion – the process

 A good solicitor is vital to a quick and successful house sale.
 They will keep you updated regularly regarding the progress of the sale and will talk you through any aspects of the sale that you are unsure of.

 A bad solicitor has the potential to really hold your sale up.
-Slow progress is one of the most common reasons given for property sales falling through.
+Recent figures list slow progress as one of the most common reasons for property sales falling through.
 This means the wrong choice of solicitor can ultimately result in the collapse of the sale.

 Personal recommendations from trusted friends or family members are a great way to find a good conveyancing solicitor.
 You can also ask your mortgage lender or estate agent to recommend solicitors they have worked with previously who have provided a high level of service.

 Solicitors can charge in different ways.
 Some will offer to complete the work for a fixed fee, some will charge an hourly rate, and others may charge a percentage of the property purchase price.
 Whichever system they use, a solicitor should be able to give you a comprehensive quote for their conveyancing fees before you instruct them.
-It is important that you choose a solicitor you are confident will complete the task competently, so ensure you keep this as your main criteria rather than simply choosing the cheapest option.
+It is important that you choose a solicitor you are confident with, so ensure you keep this as your main criteria rather than simply choosing the cheapest option.

 How do solicitors exchange contracts?